-We may replace the credit enhancement for any class of securities with another form of credit enhancement without the consent of securityholders, if the applicable rating agencies confirm in writing that the substitution will not result in the reduction or withdrawal of their rating of any class of securities of the related series.
+We may replace the credit enhancement for any class of securities with another form of credit enhancement without the consent of securityholders, if the Rating Agency Condition is satisfied with respect to the securities of the related series.

 If so provided in the accompanying prospectus supplement, one or more classes of securities in any series will be subordinated as described in the related prospectus supplement to fund payments with respect to the senior class or classes.
 The rights of the holders of these subordinated securities to receive distributions of principal and/or interest on any distribution date for that series will be subordinate in right and priority to the rights of the holders of senior notes, but only to the extent set forth in the related prospectus supplement.
 If so provided in the related prospectus supplement, subordination may apply only in the event that a specified type of loss is not covered by another credit enhancement.